matt-ball/postman-local/README.md

 ### `postman clone`

-Copies the collection to `My Workspace` in Postman for testing.
-Useful when cloning others branches.
+Creates both collection and environment (if present) in `My Workspace` in Postman for testing.
+Will update pre-existing clones after running once.
+Useful when checking out others branches.

 ### `postman env`